shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

-### Task 1: Onboard On-prem servers to Azure Arc-enabled server
+### Task 1: Onboard On-prem servers to Azure Arc-enabled server.

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.